les-traducteurs-agiles/les-traducteurs-agiles.github.io/_posts/2016-02-03-differences-entre-les-user-stories-et-les-specifications-des-exigences-par-ron-jeffries.markdown

 No, they are quite different.
 User stories are small descriptions of single features, usually the smaller the better.
 SRS has no standard definition that I’m aware of, but generally refers to the set of all requirements, not to a single one.
 Even a single requirement spec is usually much much larger than a story.

 Non, ces deux termes sont assez différents.
-Les _user stories_ sont des descriptions brèves de fonctionnalités prises individuellement, et généralement plus courtes meilleures elles sont. À ma connaissance, les spécifications des exigences n’ont pas définition, et elles se réfèrent généralement à l’ensemble des exigences, non à une seule.
+Les _user stories_ sont des descriptions brèves de fonctionnalités prises individuellement, et généralement plus courtes, meilleures elles sont. À ma connaissance, les spécifications des exigences n’ont pas de définition, et elles se réfèrent généralement à l’ensemble des exigences, non à une seule.
 Même une seule spécification des exigences est généralement beaucoup beaucoup plus grosse qu’une story.

 **How do you compare a user story with SRS?**